GLAMIDL Reference

 Access control has three layers that must be read together:

-1. The vault owner has all rights on the vault, but only for functionality enabled at the vault level.
+1. The vault owner has all rights on the vault, but only for functionality enabled at the vault level (e.g., an enabled integration).

 2. Integrations are opt-in.
-A Kamino, SPL, CCTP, Bridge, External Positions, Loopscale, or Neutral Trade instruction requires the corresponding integration to be enabled on the vault before it can run.
+A Kamino, SPL, CCTP, Bridge, Registered Positions, Loopscale, Neutral Trade, Phoenix, Jupiter Lend, Orca, or MarginFi instruction requires the corresponding integration to be enabled on the vault before it can run.

 3. Delegates start with no rights.
 Adding a delegate only registers an address; the owner must explicitly grant protocol-specific permissions before that delegate can act.